FakeaVangchhia/capstone-frontend/replit.md

 # Overview

-This is a full-stack chat application called StudyBot, designed as an AI-powered study companion.
+This is a full-stack chat application called CollegeGPT, designed as an AI-powered study companion.
 The application features a modern, responsive interface with real-time chat functionality.
 Users can create multiple chat sessions, send messages, and interact with an AI assistant through a sleek, glass-morphism styled interface.

 The application is built using a monorepo structure with separate client and server directories, sharing common types and schemas through a shared directory.